 Nationwide interest in rooftop solar panels and other on-site power sources continues to grow.
 When these distributed generation (DG) systems first came to the market years ago, many states approved net metering – a billing system in which solar panels or other renewable energy generators are linked to a public-utility power grid.
 If the solar panels end up generating more power than what is used, the surplus electricity is transmitted onto the grid.
 Customers are credited for any excess electricity generated and sold to the local electric company through the grid.
 The rate at which they are credited varies.

-Once solar panels have turned sunlight into electricity, it’s important to understand just how much electricity its being produced and how to translate that into what appears on your utility bill.
+Once solar panels turn sunlight into electricity, it’s important to understand just how much electricity its being produced and how to translate that into what appears on your utility bill.
 Here are a few definitions explaining the essentials of electric units:Kilowatt (kW)

 The rate at which power is generated or consumed at a given momentKilowatt Hour (kWh)